Programming for Nurses2015 Online Program Planner (opens in new window)

-Experience the Exceptional Nursing Programming at the State-of-the-Science Stroke Nursing Symposium and the International Stroke Conference 2014!
+Experience the Outstanding Programming at the State-of-the-Science Stroke Nursing Symposium and the International Stroke Conference 2015!

-Be a catalyst in the fight against stroke!
-Register now for the State-of-the-Science Stroke Nursing Symposium to be held February 11, 2014 in San Diego, California!
-The Nursing Symposium is designed to share innovative best clinical practices that have been developed to optimize patient outcomes throughout the stroke continuum of care - from the emergency department through rehabilitation.
+Be a trailblazer in the fight against stroke!
+Register for the State-of-the-Science Stroke Nursing Symposium to be held February 10, 2015 in exciting downtown Nashville, Tennessee - one of the New York Times’ top 15 places to visit!
+Share innovative best clinical practices developed to optimize patient outcomes throughout the entire stroke continuum of care.

 State-of-the-Science Stroke Nursing Symposium Programming Highlights

-- Essentials of Standard Clinical Practice and Stroke Center Development
+- Essentials of Standard and Advanced Clinical Practice

-- Nursing and Rehabilitation Oral and Post Abstract Presentations
+- Nursing and Rehabilitation Oral and Poster Abstract Presentations

 Nursing and Rehabilitation Professionals Luncheon*

-Steven M Greenberg, PhD, MD, FAHA, Chair, International Stroke Conference Program Committee 2014
+Kyra J Becker, MD, FAHA, Chair, International Stroke Conference Program Committee 2015